This is a photo of the maiden’s Pokemon card collection – minus all the energies, trainers, stadiums, and supporters ….

 The crone argues with the mother and maiden about the mess … Because you see, all these cards, neatly stored in binders, was just accomplished this week – while the maiden has been off school.
 Usually the cards are strewn about the house, the maiden’s bedroom and even sometimes the mother’s bedroom – many a night the maiden has sat on the floor in her mother’s room sorting her collection.

 If you are not familiar with Pokemon then let me tell you they can be sorted in many, many ways – by set, by symbol, by type, by HP, by evolution, by shiny/non-shiny, by common/ uncommon/ rare/ promo, alphabetically… And the maiden has sorted them by each of these and probably more … The cards go in the protectors in the binders, and they come out of the binders and the protectors … they go in the protectors and they come out of the protectors ….
 We have spent many an evening or weekend helping the maiden to organize.
 But a few months ago the last time I helped I said we no more.
 If they came out once more she would be putting them all back in by herself.
 So they stayed out.
 All over her room.
 Until the crone had enough and boxed them all up and put them in the basement and told the mother that she needed to clear a space for the maiden to indulge her passion without it interfering and messing up the house.
-I will not go into the issues at this point about the interference of the crone – that is for another day.
+I felt for the crone – I really did.
+She is used to everything having a place.
+And Pokemon do not have a place.

 So the question becomes – is the maiden’s Pokemon obsession perseverance or perseverance?
 Same word.
 Different pronunciation.
 Different perceptions.
 Per-se-ver-ance is something to be admired.
 It is steady persistence in a course of action Whereas per-sev-er-ance is seen as the continuation of an activity long after it is appropriate or getting stuck.